Mondays 2pm - 3.30pm at Abbeyfields Community Centre, Back Lane, Winchcombe (£5 per session) (term-time only)

 Last Wednesday of each month from 2pm - 4pm at Abbey Fields Community Centre, Back Lane, Winchcombe (£5 per person)

-Come along and enjoy live music courtesy of local musician Don Adams while you get your dancing shoes on!
-Music from the 1920s through to the swinging 60s, is adapted for all types of ballroom favourites.
-One sequence dance is also included each afternoon.
-Beginners welcome and you don't need a partner.
-Organisers Sarah Hartley and Hilary Wright will be on hand to help anyone needing pointers.
+Come join our afternoon of dance each month and enjoy different dance styles from the Waltz, Quickstep and Cha-cha-cha to the Samba and Jive.
+Compere Ann Chen will introduce each dance to a great selection of accompanying recorded music.
+From the 1920s through to the swinging 60s, your toes will soon be tapping to all the ballroom favourites.
+Beginners are very welcome and you don't need a partner.
 You could even just come along and watch while enjoying the music.
-Carers welcome to come along for support.
+Carers also welcome to come along for support.
 Tea and cake always available!
 Proceeds go to the Winchcombe Day Centre, a registered charity.
-Call Sarah on 01242 603207 with any questions.
+Call Sarah Hartley on 01242 603207 with any questions.

 BeSocial and help raise money for local charities!
 We invite you for soup, sandwich, a cuppa and cake. £5 per person.
 Proceeds to local charities.